eficode-academy/terraform-fundamentals/05-Setup-VM-Using-Terraform.md

 }
 ```

+* Create a file called `variables.tf`.

+* Paste the content above into the file and save it

-**Using `variables.tf`:** Place this file in your Terraform project directory alongside your main configuration files.
-Reference these variables in your configurations using `var.<variable_name>` to dynamically configure resources based on defined values.
+Reference these variables in your future configurations using `var.<variable_name>` to dynamically configure resources based on defined values.

 ### 2. Configure Network and Subnets